Redbeard-himalaya/One-Shot-Voice-Cloning/README.md

 > English | [中文](README-CN.md)

+:exclamation: The test shows a good result on Chinese TTS with a Chinese reference audio, but bad results on Chinese TTS with a English reference audio (Cross language style transferring).

 :exclamation: Now we provide inferencing code and pre-training models.
 You could generate any text sounds you want.

 :star: The model training only uses the corpus of neutral emotion, and does not use any strongly emotional speech.